Casey Anthony: Her Dad Says He Believes She Killed Caylee Amid Rumors That She’s Pregnant Again

 Six years after being acquitted of her 2-year-old daughter’s murder, Casey Anthony is making headlines again.
 On June 16, 2008, Casey Anthony rose to national and even international notoriety when the media reported on the disappearance of her little girl, Caylee, who had been gone for at least 31 days before her mother reported her missing.

 Indeed, Casey Anthony never reported her daughter missing to law enforcement.
-Rather, her mother (and Caylee’s grandmother) Cindy Anthony called police after finding out that her granddaughter hadn’t been seen for a month.
+Rather, her mother (and Caylee’s grandmother), Cindy Anthony, called police after finding out that her granddaughter hadn’t been seen for a month.
 Almost immediately, Casey’s rendition of events struck the wrong chord with investigators, and she was quickly arrested after telling several different stories about what happened to her daughter.

 Tonight on Facebook LiVE and #periscope I DESTROY #CaseyAnthony pic.twitter.com/8RvAmsP5jj